 This is a thin layer of porcelain or ceramic material placed over a tooth surface with removing little to no tooth structure.
 Often times veneers are placed for aesthetic reasons.

 Handling a denture requires care.
 It’s a good idea to stand over a folded towel or a sink of water just in case you accidentally drop the denture.
 Brush the denture each day, to remove food deposits and plaque.

 Brushing your denture helps prevent the appliance from becoming permanently stained.
 It’s best to use a brush that is designed for cleaning dentures.
 A denture brush has bristles that are arranged to fit the shape of the denture.
 A regular, soft-bristled toothbrush is also acceptable.
 Avoid using a brush using with hard bristles, which can damage the denture.

 Clean your dentures by thoroughly rinsing off loose food particles.
 Moisten the brush and apply the denture cleaner.
 Brush all denture surfaces gently to avoid damaging the plastic.
 A dentist/denturist can recommend the proper method for keeping your dentures in good shape.

 Over time, adjusting the denture may be necessary.
 As you age, your mouth changes, which can affect the fit of the denture.
 Your bone and gum ridges can recede or shrink, resulting in a loose-fitting denture.

 You can do serious harm to your denture and to your health by trying to adjust or repair your denture.

-If your denture no longer fits properly, if it breaks, cracks or chips, or if one of the teeth becomes loose, see your denturist immediately.
-In many cases, denturist can make necessary adjustment or repairs, often on the same day.
+If your denture no longer fits properly, if it breaks, cracks or chips, or if one of the teeth becomes loose, see your dentist/denturist immediately.
+In many cases, dentists/denturists can make necessary adjustments or repairs, often on the same day.

-Your denturist will advise you on frequency of dental visits.
-Regular dental check-ups and having your teeth and dentures professional cleaned are vital for maintaining a healthy smile
+Your dentist/denturist will advise you on frequency of dental visits.
+Regular dental check-ups and having your teeth and dentures professional cleaned are vital for maintaining a healthy smile.